 Don’t forget to wear the appropriate footwear

 Having the right shoes for your feet can create proper alignment in your body, which reduces the risk of injuries.
 It’s important that cashiers are comfortable, and whilst you may not be able to eliminate every risk, wearing safe, slip-resistant shoes is a way to reduce one major risk - the risk of slips, trips, and falls.
-Make sure to wear non-slip footwear to get you home safe.
+Make sure to wear non-slip footwear to get you home safely.

 How can our sole technology help cashiers stay safe at work and beyond?